 Nicos, my Greek friend with whom I worked many years ago, has returned to Bologna.
-After welcoming him back, I took the opportunity to ask him for the recipe for Melomakarona Greek cookies typical of the Christmas period, and here is the recipe!!!!!!!
+After our welcome back chat, I took the opportunity to ask him for the melomakarona Greek cookies recipe typical of the Christmas period, and here is the recipe!!!!!!!

-The Melomakarona Greek cookies are typical of the Christmas season and are pastries made in other Balkan countries as well.
-They are always soaked in a thick and delicious syrup that we can flavor with lemon zest, orange, and/or cinnamon.
+The melomakarona Greek cookies are typical of the Christmas period and are pastries also prepared in other Balkan countries.
+They are always soaked in a delicious and viscous syrup that can be flavored with lemon zest, orange, and/or cinnamon.

-I have a great affection for Greek cuisine, which I experienced years ago working in pub and restaurant kitchens, and you can find many recipes on the blog like:
+I have a great affection for Greek cuisine, which I experimented with years ago while working in pub and restaurant kitchens.
+On the blog, you can find several recipes such as:

 - Difficulty: Easy